Dev-Mates-Ballerina/iwb197-dev-mates/README.md

-Here’s your event planning application README formatted for GitHub:

-markdown
 # PlanItNow

 Welcome to **PlanItNow**, a web application designed for both event organizers and service providers.
 This platform simplifies the event planning process by providing a user-friendly interface for managing events and resources effectively.